 Converting part of an unfinished basement into living space has always been a popular home improvement.
-Finishing off a basement costs about half as much as you’d pay to build an addition, and it won’t take away any backyard space.
+Finishing a basement costs about half as much as you’d pay to build an addition, and it won’t take away any backyard space.
 Real estate agents like finished basements too.
 They usually rate this upgrade very high in cost-vs.-value surveys –right up there with kitchen and bathroom remodels.
 But there’s a big caveat here, and it’s associated with the moisture issues that exist in most basements.
 If you don’t take precautions to avoid moisture-related damage, a dream basement can turn into a nightmare.
 As long as you heed these expert basement finishing tips before you begin finishing your basement, you will be sure or a quality addition to your home.

-Basement Finishing Tips To Protect Your Investment
+Common Pitfalls to Avoid: Basement Finishing Tips To Protect Your Investment

 1. Waterproof paint isn’t good enough as a basement waterproofing system.